SonahSofern/Xenoblade-Series-Randomizer/README.md

 # XC2_Randomizer
-A randomizer project for Xenoblade 2
+A randomizer project for Xenoblade 2 capable of randomizing: Enemies, Accessories, Blades, Drivers, Loot and much more!

 # General Description